 School Wildflower Garden Grant Program

 Wildflowers and classroom resources for Florida schools are provided through this program.
 Grants include native wildflower seedlings, classroom resources and professional guidance on garden establishment.
-Grants are awarded in late May; plants are shipped in September in time for the new school year.
+Grants are awarded in late May; plants are shipped in the fall in time for the new school year.
 Teachers who are awarded grants are eligible to receive more wildflowers in the spring if fall gardens are successfully established and cared for.
 Public and private pre-K through grade 12 teachers may apply.

 Applications are currently closed and will open again March 2024.